lgritz/OpenImageIO/src/doc/builtinplugins.rst

      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.
+   * - ``oiio:UnassociatedAlpha``
+     - int
+     - If nonzero, indicates that the data being passed is already in unassociated form (non-premultiplied colors) and should stay that way for output rather than being assumed to be associated and get automatic un-association to store in the file as PNG requires.

 **Configuration settings for PNG output**